 However, the body isn't everything.
 Together, we will also pay attention to your emotions, your thoughts, your beliefs (about yourself, others, and the world), and the bigger context of your life.
 I bring my experience and my training to our sessions, but I also respect your wisdom about what you need in a counselling session.

 The way I work is strongly influenced by my ongoing training in Accelerated Experiential Dynamic Psychotherapy (AEDP).
 AEDP is a powerful model for change, growth and healing, that starts with the creation of a strong and trusting relationship between therapist and client.
 It is a very "present moment" oriented approach to psychotherapy, rooted in attachment theory and current neuroscience, and often brings about transformation in a way that many "talk therapy" approaches cannot.
 AEDP is healing oriented, rather than based in ideas about psychopathology.
 There is a wonderful and more complete explanation on the AEDP Institute website.

-I have experience and training in a wide variety of other approaches to counselling and psychotherapy, too, including Hakomi, psychodynamic psychotherapy, relational psychotherapy, cognitive behavioural, and various models of working with trauma, including the Comprehensive Resource Model and OEI (level 1).
+I have experience and training in a wide variety of other approaches to counselling and psychotherapy, too, including transpersonal approaches, Hakomi, psychodynamic psychotherapy, relational psychotherapy, cognitive behavioural, and various models of working with trauma, including the Comprehensive Resource Model.
 I have a lot of experience working with the LGBTQ population, and with "sexual outsider" populations as well.

 Being a therapist is sacred work to me.
 It is an honour and a privilege to earn the trust of my clients and to help them experience change in their lives, sometimes in big ways and sometimes in small.